PEP 798 – Unpacking in Comprehensions

 While not always the right choice, replacing itertools.chain.from_iterable

-can avoid an extra level of redirection, resulting in code that
+and map can avoid an extra level of redirection, resulting in code that

-map/filter.
+than map/filter.

 - From

-:# current: inherited_slots = set( itertools.chain.from_iterable(map(_get_slots, cls.__mro__[1:-1])) ) # improved: inherited_slots = {*_get_slots(c) for c in cls.__mro__[1:-1]}
+dataclasses.py:# current: inherited_slots = set( itertools.chain.from_iterable(map(_get_slots, cls.__mro__[1:-1])) ) # proposed: inherited_slots = {*_get_slots(c) for c in cls.__mro__[1:-1]}

 - From